abb-iss/SrcML.NET/README.md

 6. Find the "ABB SrcML Transform Project" item under "Visual C#".
 7. Name your project and press `OK`.

 You now have a transformation project that you can use to query and transform C++ or Java projects.
-More documentation on using the add-in and writing transformations is coming.
+I've made a [sample transformation](https://github.com/abb-iss/NppTransformExample) available for you to try out.
+More documentation on using the add-in, writing transformations, and working with the framework is coming.